“For this is the will of God, that by doing good you may put to silence the ignorance of foolish men–“

 Critics seek to impugn the motives of Christians.
 However, outstanding comportment shuts the mouth of the critics.

 “Put to silence” means muzzle.
 Integrity muzzles the mouths of the critics.
-They love to bite with criticism but integrity will muzzle them every time.
+They love to bite with criticism, but integrity will restrain them every time.

 “Foolish men” here are non-Christians.
 Their “ignorance” was verbal abuse for their faith, not torture or death.
 Christians still enjoyed the protection of the judicial system of Rome at this time.

 A good testimony shuts the mouths of our critics.

 Some critics of Christians say that we are of no earthly good.
 They know what we are against but they do not know the things we affirm.

 God wants us to live out Christian principles irrespective of foolish men for the highest reasons.
 It is amazing how many Christians are intimidated by what people say about them.
 That means they are in slavery to criticism.

 We cannot accept the privileges of the state without accepting the responsibilities of living in the state.
 Citizenship is the bond that holds man to his political order.
 The best answer to our accusers is an upright life as a citizen.